waterholeforum/docs/authorization.md

 Additionally, some logic is applied globally across all Gate checks:

-- If the user is an administrator, permission is granted
 - If the user has not yet verified their email, or if they have been suspended, they are treated as if they are a guest
+- If a Gate check returns `null` (i.e. no policy explicitly denies the ability), admins are allowed

 Gate abilities are named using the format `waterhole.resource.ability`.
 For example, the Gate to check whether a post can be edited is named `waterhole.post.edit`.